HeardLibrary/digital-scholarship/lod/wikibase/sdoc/index.md

 (PASTE THE __init__ SECTION AND query METHOD HERE)
 ```

-Session initialization code from the example Python script from the Commons wiki.
+Session initialization code modified from the example Python script from the Commons wiki.

 ```
 def init_session(endpoint, token):